rose-pine/dark-reader/readme.md

 Just import the json into Dark Reader with Settings > Manage Settings > Import

+Please note: on Chromium based browsers, you may have to go to Settings > Dev Tools > Preview New Design first.

 ## Screenshots

 ![Dark Reader with Rosé Pine](https://i.imgur.com/3Jsazbo.png)